cyanline/blog/ml-roxy-ssl.md

 If you're using git to monitor changes, you will see that a new file, a really long file, has been created.
 This file, `deploy/ml-config-dev.xml`, contains all of the details of the configuration of the MarkLogic server we created the `dev` server on.

 Now that we have the full config, we can siphon out the details of our `dev` REST app from `ml-config-dev.xml` and use them for our local environment.
-This can be done 2 ways.
+This can be done a few ways.
 The first is to hard code the configuration details found in `ml-config-dev.xml` into `ml-config.xml` , or we can set the configuration details from within an environment.

-We're went with a hybrid of those options.
+We went with a hybrid of those options.
 Details placed in `ml-config.xml` will not be configurable between environments (`dev/local/prod`).
 In our case, the actual REST Application's DB, Range Indices, and Modules will not change in setup, but only in name.
 Therefore, the following changes are the only changes made to `ml-config.xml`.

 In the `assignments` tag, we added